rclasen/qmk_firmware/readme.md

   atreus with hot-swap from falbatech.

 * [atreus50](/keyboards/myatreus50/keymaps/default/) - handwired atreus.
   extra pinky column and thumb key is further down.
-Need to try.
+Need to build and try.

 * [chimera ergo 42](/keyboards/chimera_ergo_42/keymaps/rclasen/) - I love
   it.
 Thumb keys are where I need them, staggering is great.
 Has few keys